 The process is repeated for each bot in the initial set of 3-5 identified automation candidates.
 The Optezo team can run several sprint teams in parallel so that the point of Proof of Value is attained in the shortest possible time.

 Ready to get started?
-Check out our Quick-Start Bundles.
+Check out our Foundation Packs.